 I love constantly learning.
 Some of my additional trainings are in:

-- Internal Family Systems (Level I) - how to reconnect with yourself and others, experience the core of who you really are, and get unstuck
+Internal Family Systems (Level I) - reconnecting with yourself and others; experiencing the core of who you really are; discovering compassion for self and other; understanding your complexity, emotions, and behaviors; and getting unstuck

-- Brainspotting (Level) - using your natural gaze to release emotional and physical pain and unhook negative associations; also used to enhance performance for artists, athletes, etc.
+Brainspotting (Level I) - using your natural gaze to release emotional and physical pain and unhook negative associations; also used to enhance performance for artists, athletes, etc.

-- Eye Movement Desensitization Reprocessing (Level I) - processing and diminishing the power of traumas or negative messages about ourselves
+Eye Movement Desensitization Reprocessing (Level I) - processing and diminishing the power of traumas, shame, or negative beliefs about ourselves

-- Emotionally Focused Therapy for couples - understanding what happens when we hurt each other, what the needs are beneath those hurts, and how to speak for those needs in a way that our partners can actually feel drawn to care for them; changing how we interact by building a safe and secure bond over time
+Emotionally Focused Therapy - understanding what's happening inside when you get hurt and hurt others; caring for what the needs are beneath those hurts; learning how to speak for those needs in a way that draws us close rather than pushing people away; changing how we interact by building safe and secure bonds over time

 My background is in music, with degrees in Vocal Performance from Southern Methodist University (undergrad) and Belmont University (grad), and many years teaching voice and piano.